avinetworks/avi-helm-charts/docs/AKO/gateway-api/gateway-api.md

     name: my-infrasetting
 ```

-It is important that the `.spec.controller` value specified MUST match `ako.vmware.com/avi-lb` for AKO to honour the GatewayClass.
+It is important that the `.spec.controller` value specified MUST match `ako.vmware.com/avi-lb` for AKO to honour the GatewayClass and corresponding Gateway objects.

-The `.spec.parametersRef` allows users to point to AKO's AviInfraSetting CRD (cluster-scoped), to fine tune Avi specific load balancing parameters like the VIP network, Service Engine Group etc. More information on AviInfraSetting CRD can be found [here](https://github.com/avinetworks/avi-helm-charts/docs/AKO/crds/aviinfrasetting.md)
+The `.spec.parametersRef` allows users to point to AKO's AviInfraSetting Custom Resource (cluster-scoped), to fine tune Avi specific load balancing parameters like the VIP network, Service Engine Group etc. More information on AviInfraSetting CRD can be found [here](https://github.com/avinetworks/avi-helm-charts/docs/AKO/crds/aviinfrasetting.md)

 #### Gateway